br0ast/simulationontology/development/3/informal CQ.md

 ### General Question

-Retrieve all the simulations that have a specific reality counterpart along with additional reality counterparts and their specific relationships.
+What are the simulations that have a specific reality counterpart and other additional reality counterparts, and what specific relationship link  those simulations to their reality counterparts?

 ### Example Applied Question

-Retrieve all the simulations that have `charm` as a reality counterpart along with additional reality counterparts and their specific relationships.
+What are the simulations that have `charm` as a reality counterpart and other additional reality counterparts, and what specific relationship link  those simulations to their reality counterparts?

 #### Expected Outcome